UBC-MDS/DSCI522_Team_23/Teamwork_contract.md

  - Content and format

 In the first meeting of a week, we will briefly overview the week's work and set expectations.
 All team-members should familiarize themselves with the milestone requirements beforehand the meeting.
 The bulk of meeting time will be dedicated to reaching consensus over the skeleton of the week's work, as well as appropriate timelines.
+Each team member can expect to know which part of the work to work on after the meeting.

-All team-members are expected to start working on their parts of the work by the time of second meeting, which should take place on Thursday.
+All team-members are expected to have started their parts of the work by the time of second meeting, which should take place on Thursday.
 The first part of the second meeting should be focused on reporting work progress and identify necessary adjustments to the overall workplan.
 Team-members are expected to be engaged in listening and giving their feedback.
 The second part of the second meeting is dedicated to discussing each team-member's direction of work for the latter half of the week.

  - Leadership